 - FAMILY FOCUS– provide and discuss research–based information (e.g. articles, tip sheets) on different areas of early literacy and learning with parents.

-Ana Blagojevic, Migrant Education Coordinator, in partnership with early childhood education consultant Bonnie Blagojevic, review research, early learning standards and incorporate feedback from families to develop the curriculum and units.
-Project participants get together once a month to discuss learning goals and activities for the unit, participate in hands-on learning activities, and to share stories and projects they have created.
-Suzen Polk-Hoffses, Kindergarten teacher at Milbridge Elementary School, attends and participates in the meetings which are currently held at the Milbridge Elementary School.
-While parents participate in the meetings, child care is provided in the Kindergarten room by an Americorps volunteer working at Mano en Mano.
+Ana Blagojevic, Migrant Education Coordinator, in partnership with early childhood education consultant Bonnie Blagojevic, reviewed research, early learning standards and incorporated feedback from families to develop the curriculum and units.
+Project participants got together once a month to discuss learning goals and activities for the unit, participate in hands-on learning activities, and to share stories and projects they have created.
+Suzen Polk-Hoffses, Kindergarten teacher at Milbridge Elementary School, attended and participated in the meetings which were held at the Milbridge Elementary School.
+Childcare was provided for parents while attending the meetings.

-Ana visits homes after two weeks to get feedback from parents about what their child learned and to set revised learning goals based on the parents assessment of priorities for their own child’s learning.
-Parents use the iPad to create a video recorded reflection about the final two weeks activities with their child which is submitted when the iPads are handed in at the end of each unit.
+Ana visited homes after two weeks to get feedback from parents about what their child learned and to set revised learning goals based on the parents assessment of priorities for their own child’s learning.
+Parents used the iPad to create a video-recorded reflection about the final two weeks activities with their child.

-Families are using the iPad with children to document activities, create new publications and learn using the various apps and resources provided.
-Feedback from families guides the development of the project and is gathered in a variety of ways, including:
+Families were using the iPad with children to document activities, create new publications and learn using the various apps and resources provided.
+Feedback from families guided the development of the project and was gathered in a variety of ways, including: